jtudelag/blog-posts/how-to-build-ansible-ees-with-cop-pipelines/blog.md

 Edit the Trigger Template `listener/4-trigger-template.yaml` and change the PipelineRun `NAME` parameter to set the image repository name.

-**NOTE:** Remember the image parameter `TAG` is extracted from the webhook payload, so don't need to touch it.
+**NOTE:** Remember the parameter `TAG` is extracted from the webhook payload, so don't need to touch it.

 ```yaml
 - apiVersion: tekton.dev/v1beta1